FanaticJK/Ci-ionauth-hmvc/readme.md

 #CI - Ion-Auth Hmvc - Material Design

-This file contains a ready to go system which contains Codeigniter with Ion-Auth and HMVC with material design.
+This file contains a ready to go system which contains Codeigniter with Ion-Auth and HMVC.

 ##Installation